A

 $9M

-Einstein's estate cashed in on his genius after death, earning $16M while Curie left $9M on the table by refusing to patent radium—a decision that cost her roughly $1B in today's dollars.
+Einstein's estate cashed in on his genius after death, earning $16M while Marie Curie died broke—a $7M gap that proves the difference between licensing your legacy and refusing to patent it.

 Albert Einstein's Revenue